ThinkDataEd/curriculum/docs/unit4/practicum1.md

 amount of error in its predictions.

 5. Give an example of a prediction for one value of x.
-State that value, give the predicted sugar, and describe, based on the testing data, how far off your prediction might actually be.
+State that value, give the predicted sugar, and describe, based on the test data, how far off your prediction might actually be.